 Please note that our team cannot provide clinical advice.
 If you have an emergency, please call 911.

 Text BETTER to 88408 to get started.

 Request proxy access in the MyBSWHealth app to help family members schedule their appointments, view test results, message doctors and more.

 While there is no special diet for ulcerative colitis, patients may be able to control mild symptoms simply by avoiding foods that seem to upset their intestines.
 When treatment is necessary, it should be tailored for each case, as what may help one patient may not help another.
 There are several medications to help control the symptoms of ulcerative colitis.

 Treatment plans for patients will be determined by their care team based on age, medical history, type of ulcerative colitis and personal preferences.
 Options may include:

-The Baylor Center for Inflammatory Bowel Disease at Baylor University Medical Center at Dallas specializes in the treatment of ulcerative colitis and Crohn's disease.
+The Baylor Scott & White Center for Inflammatory Bowel Diseases at Baylor University Medical Center, part of Baylor Scott & White Health specializes in the treatment of ulcerative colitis and Crohn's disease.